 By the time I came to shape it, there were lots of big bubbles -I was worried it would collapse!
 Anyways it got baked and the result was delicious!

 The eggy, moist texture was almost lost.
 Instead the best features of both the earlier loaves combined!
 This bread was delicious and had a lovely thin, but crispy crust that I find hard to describe.

-So artisan bread can contain egg and it will taste better!
+So artisan bread can contain eggs and may taste better!
 But for softer developed doughs there should be some sweetness added to make it more appealing.